JereKuusela/valheim-dev/publish/README.md

 # Changelog

 - v1.19
+	- Adds a new setting `no_clip_clear_environment` to control whether the noclip automatically clears the forced environment.
-	- Improves the noclip compatibilityu with environment mods.
+	- Improves the noclip environment clear compatibility with other environment mods.
 	- Fixes private players appearing at the map center if the feature is only enabled on the client.

 - v1.18